 AI

-Aider is a git-native AI pair programming tool that runs in your terminal.
-The CLI exposes more than 80 flags, four chat modes, 40+ slash commands, and a YAML config schema with around 100 keys.
+Aider is a git-native AI pair programming tool that runs in your terminal, edits your files, and writes a commit per change.
+The CLI exposes 175+ flags, four chat modes, 43 in-chat slash commands, and a YAML config schema with around 100 keys.
 The official docs split that surface across many pages.
-This cheat sheet condenses everything into a single reference, with every command tested on Ubuntu 26.04 LTS using Aider 0.86.2.
+This cheat sheet condenses everything into one reference, with every command tested on a real macOS install of Aider 0.86.2 against multiple LLM providers.

 Original content from computingforgeeks.com - post 167356

-If you came from the Aider setup guide and want one page to keep open while you work, this is it.
+If you came from the Aider setup guide and want one page open while you work, this is it.

 Quick install reminder

-The recommended path on Linux and macOS is the aider-install bootstrapper, which pins a working Python and pulls Aider into an isolated virtualenv:
+The recommended path on Linux and macOS is uv tool install, which pins a working Python and pulls Aider into an isolated environment:

 aider --version